Tori's friend experienced an unfortunate bleach spill after re-carpeting his home, so she learned a lot about covering up bleach stains.

 - As soon as you apply the hair dye, begin blow-drying.
 This speeds up the process and opens up the carpet fibers via heat.
 Continue to blow dry.
 Like I said, it will get black-looking, but if you touch an actual carpet strand, you will see the true color of the dye on your fingers.

 - The hair dye worked well on my friend's bleached carpet.
 We didn’t even have to rinse it.
-The hair dye actually dried it to the exact color and months later, it looks great.
+The hair dye actually dried it to the exact color.
+Months later, it still looks great.

-Ok, there's tons of different painting options depending on the size of your spot and color of carpet.
-A common realtor trick is to use a felt-tip market the spot (you can buy a marker in almost any color at an art store or fabric store).
-But this is only buying you time.
+Ok, there are tons of different painting options, depending on the size of your spot and the color of your carpet.
+A common realtor trick is to use a felt-tip marker on the spot (you can buy a marker in almost any color at an art store or fabric store).
+But that is only buying you time.